 Strength training helps improve flexibility and mobility, enabling you to carry out day-to-day activities with a lower risk of injury.
 It also helps prevent bone and muscle loss that happens naturally as we get older.

-Just because the gyms are closed, it doesn’t mean that you can’t keep up with strength training at home.
+If you can't get out to the gym - no problem!
 Exercises such as squats, lunges, push-ups, tricep dips, leg bridges and planks can all be done with bodyweight alone.
 Even deadlifts and shoulder presses can be performed with affordable dumbbells (or cans of soup or water bottles).

 If you need some inspiration and like to work towards a goal, there are plenty of free 30 day challenges you can try, which increase the number of repetitions you do daily.
 By day 30, you could see your abilities increase from five push-ups and 20-second planks to 30 push-ups and five minute planks.
 Even by day 30, you’ll be able to perform a quick three or four exercise routine in under ten minutes.